 In this area, malnutrition affects more than 20% of children under the age of 5.
 Over the next two years, LAUNCH will support 2,000 people across 16 program sites.

-Julie Savane, Rise Against Hunger Food Security and Livelihoods Manager, adds, “One benefit of this project is that it enables participants to apply their new skills immediately.
+Julie Savane, Rise Against Hunger Food Security and Livelihoods Manager, shares, “One benefit of this project is that it enables participants to apply their new skills immediately.
 Many vegetables grow within a few months, so families can quickly harvest the produce and begin adding it to their meals.
 Having vegetables available in the garden makes it easier and more affordable to have a healthy diet.”

 By addressing the root causes of hunger and poverty, Rise Against Hunger works to enable communities worldwide to rise and break the cycle of poverty for generations to come.